 Find your legislator.

-the Biden Administration and Congress should address the following to better support the IDD system
+According to the 2021 Case for Inclusion Report, the Biden Administration and Congress should address the following to better support the IDD system

 - Incentivize states to develop and implement a plan for addressing each component of the direct support workforce crisis.